CAESar: Conditional Autoregressive Expected Shortfall: Conclusions

-We contribute to this discussion by proposing CAESar, a three-step approach for predicting the ES at a given time, conditional on the information available at the previous time.
-CAESar draws significant inspiration from the CAViaR approach to quantile regression, a statistical technique used to estimate the conditional quantile.
-Indeed, the specification for the $\bm{\hat{e}}$ estimator is designed as the asymmetric slope with two autoregressive addends: one for the previous step quantile and the other for the previous step ES.
-This allows for a robust and dynamic estimation of risk.
-The first step of CAESar involves obtaining the VaR forecast, $\bm{\hat{q}}$, using CAViaR.
-Then, the $\bm{\hat{e}}$ coefficients are trained while the VaR model remains fixed.
-Finally, the two estimators are jointly trained.
-In both steps, a soft constraint is added to the loss function to ensure the monotonicity condition - that is, the ES estimate has to be less than the quantile forecast.\\ To assess the effectiveness of our proposal, we have conducted extensive testing.
+To assess the effectiveness of our proposal, we have conducted extensive testing comparing CAESar with several state-of-the-art approaches.
 Most of the effort has been put into the daily index dataset.
-We collected a dataset comprising daily observations from 10 stock indexes over the last 30 years.
+We collected a dataset comprising daily observations from 10 stock indices over the last 30 years.
 This dataset was divided into block folds, and several models were compared.
 Specifically, three types of evaluation were performed.
 Firstly, we have compared the model loss functions.
 Next, we have conducted statistical tests to assess whether one model statistically outperforms another based on out-of-sample losses.
 Then, we performed loss-agnostic tests to directly evaluate the ES estimator (i.e., the coherence between the approximated values and the ES definition).
 The main finding is that CAESar outperforms the other models throughout the comparative analysis we present.
 In particular, looking at the direct approximation tests' rejection frequency, CAESar almost always displays the lowest value.
 Moreover, the gap is far more evident in the very tail of the returns' distribution (low values of $\theta$), when all other ES models start to fail.
 It is worth noting that both BCGNS (that is, a neural network-based approach) and K-CAViaR (which approximates the expectation in the ES definition with the sample mean of quantile forecasting at different confidence levels) models sometimes display good forecasting performance, but the results for these models are not stable and strongly depend on the value of $\theta$.
 Additionally, we conducted experiments on a dataset composed of stocks in the U.S. banking sector.
 Once again, CAESar has on average superior performance.\\